 Many planets, moons, and other bodies in a star system may be freely landed on and explored.
 Most planets and moons have a number of outposts and derelict ships to discover and explore, some planets even have cities to explore.

 As of Star Citizen Alpha 3.8 , three moons can be explored that orbit Crusader: Daymar, Yela, Cellin and a planet sized asteroid that is close to the orbit of Crusader Delamar.
 The Planet Hurston and its four moons Ariel, Aberdeen, Magda, and Ita.
 Also the City planet ArcCorp and its two moon Lyria and Wala.

 First-person combat encompasses any fighting done by the player while they are not in-flight.
 This usually involves the use of Personal Weapons and can take place on enemy ships, on your own ship, in space, or under gravity on stations or planets.

-As of Star Citizen Alpha 3.2, mining can only be done with one ship, the MISC Prospector.
+As of Star Citizen Alpha 3.8, ship mining can only be done with two ships, the MISC Prospector and the Argo MOLE.
 Mining can be done planet/moon side and in space.
 Mined minerals can be sold at any major landing zones i.e Port Olisar and at the rest stops that are in orbit of Stanton.